 - advanced file naming features

 - configure your camera remotely

 - setup Capture One Pro/DB for the best tether experience

 Following Part 3, there is a consecutive post Using Capture Pilot with Capture One, the mobile companion of Capture One and a great tethering aid.
 It’s contents:

 - settings Capture Pilot

 - using the Capture Pilot app

 - using Capture Pilot web on Windows, macOS, Android

-- Capture Pilot as collaboration tool over the Internet
+- Capture Pilot as a collaboration tool over the Internet

 Tethering Is Key